jameshuang12/jameshuang12/README.md

 # 👋 Hi Traveler!
 Welcome To James Huang Github Account.

-I am currently a senior at Vanderbilt University pursuing a double major in Computer Science and Applied Mathematics.
+I am a senior at Vanderbilt University pursuing a double major in Computer Science and Applied Mathematics.

 ### Tech Stacks I Have Experience In: